DoumanAsh/cortex-m-log/README.md

 - `log-integration` - Enables [log](https://github.com/rust-lang-nursery/log) integration
 - `semihosting` - Enables facilities for [cortex-m-semihosting](https://github.com/japaric/cortex-m-semihosting).
 - `itm` - Enables ITM destination for logging (not available on Cortex-M0 microcontrollers)

+## Maintenance note

+Please note that at the current moment I'm no longer working with cortex chips and unlikely to work on improving this crate further.
+If you wish to take over, please let me know and I'll consider giving full rights to access this crate.